r-lehmann/about/docs/writing-samples.md

 Here a few examples of technical writing projects that I've worked on.

 :::note
 Unfortunately, you won't find any work from my time on [Google Stadia](https://stadia.google.com/gg/).
 It was a incredibly fun project, and I'm very proud of a lot of the work I did there.
 However, the Stadia documentation was never made public, so I can't share it.
-Similarly, the work I did at Dematic was incredibly impactful to the organization, but as I worked on internal documentation and training, I can't share that either.
+Similarly, the work I did at Dematic was very impactful to the organization, but as I worked on internal documentation and training, I can't share that either.
+I worked on some pretty cool stuff at BlackBerry, but that's a long time ago now.
 :::

 ## Sample 1: Kameleoon developer docs